 These dimensions are crucial to your north star KPI, especially the NRR.
 It’s because the right CS tech helps you and your team to pinpoint the exact issue at hand.

 Of course, this list isn’t exhaustive.
 There are many other factors or dimensions that need to be considered before making your decision.
-Check out the Cheat Sheet for Evaluating a Customer Success (CS) Platform if you want to know about these factors in detail.

 The underlying principle is this- Take the guesswork out.
 Put your SaaS on a predictable path to 125% MRR Retention by choosing the right CS tool which suits your needs.